MadsJensen/intro_to_scientific_computing/course_description.md

 * use _variables_ in a programming language (python) and perform simple operations (manipulations) on the information (data) they contain
 * assess the resources (memory, CPU?) associated with a processing task
     * too advanced?
+      * I think it worth mentioning, it is a issue for many.
 * write a program to extract information from a file containing data in textual format, and export the collated data to another text file for further processing (statistics, visualisation)
+    * Visualization might be to advanced.

 ## Content ##